 Thank you for your interest in affordable home ownership.
-The 2022 application process is now closed.

 how do I qualify